rickellis/Arch-Linux-Install-Guide/README.md

     $   tzselect

-Now, use the timezone you just looked up to create a symbolic link to /etc/localtime. __Note:__ Be sure to change __America/Denver__ to your timezone.
+Now use the timezone you just looked up to create a symbolic link to /etc/localtime. __Note:__ Be sure to change __America/Denver__ to your timezone.

     $   ln -s /usr/share/zoneinfo/America/Denver /etc/localtime